Turkish Law Blog

-While the US is falling far behind other countries in its copyright regime regarding fashion designs, other major fashion centred countries, such as Italy or France, have provided different types of copyright protection to this subject matter.
+While the US is falling far behind other countries in its copyright regime regarding fashion designs, other major fashion-centered countries, such as Italy or France, have provided different types of copyright protection to this subject matter.

-Even though there is a stark contrast between EU and US regarding the legal instruments provided to protect fashion designs, the effects of the EU regulation can also be hard to measure since there is not many cases disputing design protection.
-In the Jimmy Choo v Towestone case, Jimmy Choo filed a suit utilising the protection offered by the EU law regarding the infringement of its registered and unregistered design rights.
-The Court decided in favour of Jimmy Choo stating that the hand bags in dispute were copies, which suggests that the EU regulations can be highly effective and advantageous to high end fashion designers.
-Despite the lack of case law, the designers can indeed utilise the EU protection offered for both registered and unregistered designs to reach out of court resolutions.
+Even though there is a stark contrast between EU and US regarding the legal instruments provided to protect fashion designs, the effects of the EU regulation can also be hard to measure since there are not many cases disputing design protection.
+In the Jimmy Choo v Towestone case, Jimmy Choo filed a suit utilizing the protection offered by the EU law regarding the infringement of its registered and unregistered design rights.
+The Court decided in favor of Jimmy Choo stating that the handbags in dispute were copies, which suggests that the EU regulations can be highly effective and advantageous to high-end fashion designers.
+Despite the lack of case law, the designers can indeed utilize the EU protection offered for both registered and unregistered designs to reach out of court resolutions.

-It should be noted that the main aim of the EU Regulation is not to override national design laws of the Member States but to harmonise them.
+It should be noted that the main aim of the EU Regulation is not to override national design laws of the Member States but to harmonize them.

 - United Kingdom

-In the United Kingdom (“UK”), copyright and design protections are set forth under the Copyright, Designs and Patents Act 1998 (“CDPA”).
-In order to obtain a copyright protection in the UK, the work must fall under one of the categories listed in the section 3 and one of these categories is ‘artistic works’.
-The CDPA defines an artistic work as a “a graphic work, photograph, sculpture, or collage, irrespective of artistic quality, a work of architecture being a building or a model for a building or works of artistic craftsmanship” therefore fashion designs are categorised as works of artistic craftsmanship.
-Case law, on the other hand, shows that in order to be categorised as an artistic craftsmanship, a very high threshold must be met which makes it challenging to claim fashion design protection under copyright law.
+In the United Kingdom (“UK”), copyright and design protections are set forth under the Copyright, Designs, and Patents Act 1998 (“CDPA”).
+In order to obtain copyright protection in the UK, the work must fall under one of the categories listed in section 3 and one of these categories is ‘artistic works’.
+The CDPA defines an artistic work as an “a graphic work, photograph, sculpture, or collage, irrespective of artistic quality, a work of architecture being a building or a model for a building or works of artistic craftsmanship” therefore fashion designs are categorized as works of artistic craftsmanship.
+Case law, on the other hand, shows that in order to be categorized as artistic craftsmanship, a very high threshold must be met which makes it challenging to claim fashion design protection under copyright law.